Low-depth amplitude estimation via statistical eigengap estimation: Gaussian-filtered ancilla-free amplitude estimation

+We now analyze the performance of GLSAE and its dependence on the sampling and circuit parameters.
+When the sampling Gaussian width $T$ is sufficiently large, the induced loss landscape is sharply concentrated around the true parameter, enabling accurate recovery of $\lambda$.
+As the circuit depth decreases, however, this landscape becomes less well-resolved, particularly for amplitudes $a$ close to $0$ or $1$.

-By tuning the discrete Gaussian's standard deviation $T$ and truncation threshold $M \in \mathcal{O}(T)$ (equivalently, the maximum circuit depth), we obtain a trade-off between circuit depth and the number of samples $N$---this enables low-depth amplitude estimation at an extreme end.
-However, the approach is ill conditioned when circuits are not sufficiently deep to resolve an $a$ that is either approximately $0$ or $1$: As the cosine signal in \cref{lemEigap} has two frequency peaks corresponding to minima of $\tilde{\mathcal{L}}$ at $\theta=\pm\lambda$, a low standard deviation $T$ of our Gaussian may cause a significant broadening of these two peaks.
-When the broadening is comparable to the distance between the two peaks, the minimum of $\tilde{\mathcal{L}}$ is difficult to discern in the presence of sampling noise due to finite repetition.
-Consequently, as formalized below, the estimable range of $a$ is constrained by $T$ (equivalently $M$) via the tuning $\beta$ and range $\zeta$ parameters.
+As the cosine signal produced in \cref{lemEigap} has two frequency peaks corresponding to minima of $\widetilde{\mathcal{L}}$ at $\theta=\pm\lambda$, a low standard deviation $T$ of our Gaussian may cause a significant broadening of these two peaks.
+When the broadening is comparable to the distance between the two peaks, the minimum of $\widetilde{\mathcal{L}}$ is difficult to discern in the presence of sampling noise due to finite repetition.
+Consequently, as formalized below, the estimable range of $a$ is constrained by $T$ (and consequently $M$) via the tuning $\beta$ and range $\zeta$ parameters.